dhern023/course-neural-networks-zero-to-hero/README.md

 Idea here is to create reproducible outcomes and build things gradually.
 Note: Will skip some things based on personal preference.

+# System Requirements

+Developed on an i5 5500U CPU via WSL

 # Setup

 ```